Home Media Library General News Things You Need To Know About Rubberwood Finger Joint Board

 The production process for finger joint boards involves several steps, from raw materials to the finished product.
 Let’s explore the manufacturing process of rubberwood finger joint boards:

-Step 1: Raw Material
+Step 1: Raw material

 After being harvested, rubberwood is transported to the factory and cut into wood logs.